Food contact materials authorisation guidance

 New authorisations

-To apply for an authorisation of a food contact material use our regulated products application service.
+To apply for an authorisation of a FCM, use our regulated products application portal.
 This is where you will be asked to upload all the documents to support your application, which will form your dossier.
 There is no fee for the application.

 You will also need to send a sample and accompanying information to the National Reference Laboratory (NRL) as part of the application process for the following FCMs: